-If you see your cat with a dead or dying rodent, there is no need to be immediately concerned.
-However, it is best to remove the rodent to prevent your cat from eating it.
+If you see your cat with a dead or dying rodent, try to remove the rodent to prevent your cat from eating it.

 After exposure to a rodent, it's important to watch your cat closely for several days.
 Contact your veterinarian right away if your cat is showing any signs of illness.
 If your cat is a regular rodent-catcher, you may need to visit the vet more frequently to screen for diseases and parasites.

-All cats should be on year-round flea prevention, but this is even more important if your cat is known to catch prey.
+All cats should be on year-round flea prevention, but this is even more important if your cat goes outdoors and hunts.
 Consider tick prevention as well.

-Avoid using rodenticides around your home.
-This can reduce the risk of exposure to rat poison.
+Avoid using rodenticides around your home to reduce the risk of exposure to rat poison.